-1.1.4.
-Enabling Kerberos Security in Ambari
+2.4.
+Enabling Kerberos Security

-Ambari provides a wizard to help with enabling Kerberos in the cluster.
+Whether you choose automated or manual Kerberos setup, Ambari provides a wizard to help with enabling Kerberos in the cluster.
 This section provides information on preparing Ambari before running the wizard, and the steps to run the wizard.